BeanstalkFarms/Beanstalk-Landing/content/posts/the-beanifesto.md

 ---
 The future is bright, and the sun is shining down on Beanstalk.
 Now is a pivotal time for the protocol, the DAO, and the Beanstalk community.

-The next couple months will see major upgrades and innovations come to fruition.
+The next couple of months will see major upgrades and innovations come to fruition.
 The Mayflower Update is setting sail; all aboard for the next chapter in this bold monetary experiment.

 **[What does the Mayflower Update consist of?](https://bean.money/blog/mayflower-update)** The three main elements are: changes to the Sunrise system, various adjustments and improvements to DAO functions packaged together as Silo V3, and the launch of the Basin DEX.
 Here are the timelines for these elements, details on their sub-components, and color around the motivation and intended outcomes of each.